pdonias/jsq/README.md

 jsq also supports NDJSON from stdin.
 Early interrupt an NDJSON input with <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 Use `--no-buffer` on `curl` to force it to write immediately to stdout.
+The NDJSON data is then converted to an array and injected in the global variable in the expression.

 ## Expression